Dr. Kevin Fermanich of University of Wisconsin-Green Bay Honored as NEW Watershed Champion 2020

 In honor of World Water Day, today Dr. Kevin Fermanich of the University of Wisconsin-Green Bay was lauded for his efforts to improve area waters.

-The historic family farming operation was honored at the fourth annual World Water Day event hosted by NEW Water, the brand of the Green Bay Metropolitan Sewerage District, and the Green Bay Water Utility.
+Dr. Fermanich was recognized at the 7th annual World Water Day event hosted by NEW Water, the brand of the Green Bay Metropolitan Sewerage District, and the Green Bay Water Utility at the Jack Day Environmental Education Center.
 World Water Day (www.worldwaterday.org) is a commemorative event launched by the United Nations in 1993 to bring awareness to global water issues.
-The two water entities honor World Water Day to call attention to local water issues, which include aging infrastructure and impairments, and to celebrate the efforts of a local champion to improve area waters.
-Brickstead Dairy is known for its finding and implementing farming solutions that both help sustain natural resources and are economical.
+The two water entities honor World Water Day to call attention to local water issues, including aging infrastructure and impairments, and to celebrate the efforts of a local champion in caring for the watersheds of Wisconsin.

-2014 NEW Watershed Champion
+NEW Watershed Champions